Gouldsboro, Maine

 Gouldsboro is a town and municipality in Hancock County, Maine, United States on the Schoodic Peninsula.
 The town was named for Robert Gould, a landholder in the town.
 The town has many historically separate fishing villages, summer colonies and communities, including Birch Harbor, Prospect Harbor, South Gouldsboro, West Gouldsboro, Summer Harbor, Wonsqueak Harbor, Bunker's Harbor, Chicken Mill, Jones' Pond, Westbay, and Corea.
 The population was 1,703 at the 2020 census.

 History

 Prehistory

 Indigenous people known as Paleoindians, began living in the area where the town stands nowadays after the ice age, around 10,000-11,000 years ago.

 Between the 2nd and 1st millennium BC the Susquehanna started to migrate and settle the area.
 They came from the Susquehanna River Valley and as far south as the Savannah River Valley.

 Algonquin speakers started to settle the area around 1700 BCE.
 Their use of different tools from the Susquehanna and earlier settlers allowed the Maine Historic Preservation Commission to distinguish them.
-The Algonquin speakers, however, were not the only settlers, and many other tribes overtime had migrated in the region, collectively known with the term "Wabanaki", or “people of the dawn land”, which would then go on to form the Wabanaki Confederacy in the 1600s.
+The Algonquin speakers, however, were not the only settlers, and many other tribes over time had migrated in the region, collectively known with the term "Wabanaki", or “people of the dawn land”, which would then go on to form the Wabanaki Confederacy in the 1600s.